auth0/docs/articles/private-cloud/migration-public-to-private.md

 * Do you use anomaly detection?
 * Do you have different user roles configured?

-## Customized migration plan
+## Migration plan

-After the assessment is complete, Auth0 will provide you with a document that outlines the steps to follow to migrate your Auth0 Public Cloud environment to a Private Cloud.
+After the assessment is complete, we will provide you with a document that outlines the steps to follow.
 The steps are relevant to your specific requirements and are grouped into the following categories:

 * Phase 1: Initial Steps

     General considerations, tooling and limitations.

 * Phase 2: Asynchronous Steps

     This phase can be executed in any order, but should be completed prior to moving on to the Final Simultaneous Steps

 * Phase 3: Final Simultaneous Steps

     This phase must be executed last and should be completed as close to simultaneously as possible.

+## Technical validation

+Following creation of your migration plan, an Auth0 Solutions Architect will technically validate the migration steps.
+The steps should be validated against both the current source environment and the desired target environment to evaluate migration feasibility.

+## Go / No Go decision

 Following a review of the plan and a **Go** decision, your Auth0 Technical Account Manager will manage the commercial process and facilitate the handover to the Private Cloud Service Delivery Team.

+## Complete migration steps

 The Service Delivery Team will coordinate the onboarding of your new Private Cloud environment.
 Subsequently, you may start executing the migration steps detailed within this guide, either on your own, or by engaging Auth0 Professional Services.

-## Technical validation

-Following creation of your migration plan, an Auth0 Solutions Architect will technically validate the migration steps.
-The steps should be validated against both the current source environment and the desired target environment to evaluate migration feasibility.
+Following the migration, you will have sufficient time and technical support to evaluate and test the migration.